dojo/docs/dijit/form/Slider.rst

 Programmatic example of a horizontal slider
 -------------------------------------------

-One way you could show the user the value of your Slider is to create a textbox that the Slider fills when the user moves the Slider.
-The following code fills in a simple textbox called horizontalSliderValue.
+One way you could show the user the value of your slider is to create a textbox that the slider fills when the user moves the slider.
+The following code fills in a simple textbox called sliderValue.

 .. code-example ::